 Ciarán: Even before all of this sort of happened.
 Some of the artists I’ve looked up to, you end up meeting them face to face whether it’s through this, promoting, or District 8, or whatever.
 I’ve just realised that they’re all just really normal, but because they don’t have very much of a social media presence, you wouldn’t really know that.
 It makes them a little bit less relatable.
 But it works well in some cases.

-Jack: It’s not the same as it used to be where, I don’t know, celebrities or artists you’d be in to or whatever, it would be a lot to do with the mystery behind them and that definitely added to the appeal, there was a certain aspect of that.
+Jack: It’s not the same as it used to be where, I don’t know, artists you’d be in to or whatever, it would be a lot to do with the mystery behind them and that definitely added to the appeal, there was a certain aspect of that.
 But nowadays people want personalities and relatability.

 When talking about their residency at Dublin collective Toast we soon stumbled upon the subject of venue closures in Dublin.

 Ciarán: It’s very sad.
 The state that it’s in at the moment, we couldn’t have gotten to the position we’re in now without those places and where the scene is at now, you know?
 We had our residency in Opium Rooms, now that’s gone.
 Twisted Pepper, that’s gone.
 It’s just very hard, especially if you’re just trying to start a small collective.
 It’s not a very good place to start off.

 Since this interview we have also seen Hangar & District 8 both close their doors for good.